 From reproductive hormones to social pressures, recent studies have concluded that the female response to stress is more than that of men.
+Women react to stress in a much drastic manner as compared to women.
 Not only are women more prone to depression as compared to their male counterparts, they are also more vulnerable to bipolar disorder, seasonal effective disorder and dysthymia (or long-term depression).

 Why are Women More Vulnerable to Depression?